Gllody/nerdhack/README.md

 - Run `./gradlew build`

 ### Installation
-- Put Mod and Baritone mod in mods folder (.minecraft)
+- Put this mod and Baritone mod in mods folder (.minecraft)

 ## Contributions
 We will review and help with all reasonable pull requests as long as the guidelines below are met.